harshit-budhraja/twitter-interaction-circles/README.md

 ![Example](circle.png)

-# Twitter Interaction Circle
+# Twt Circle

-Originally from [Twopcharts](https://twopcharts.com/) it has been making the round in the dev community.
+Originally from [Twopcharts](https://twopcharts.com/) (and this repo forked from [duiker101](https://github.com/duiker101/twitter-interaction-circles)) it has been making the round in the dev community.
 I believe this is a great opportunity for a project to learn from.
 The concept is easy and straightforward but the realization encompasses a lot of concepts.